sargis-work/paystack-ios/GUIDE.md

 ### Step 4: Creating Tokens

 Our libraries shoulder the burden of PCI compliance by helping you avoid the need to send card data directly to your server.
 Instead, our libraries send credit card data directly to our servers, where we can convert them to tokens.
-You can charge these tokens later in your server-side code.
+You should charge these tokens later in your server-side code to get an authorization code.

-#### Using PSTCKCardParams
+#### Using `PSTCKCardParams`

-If you're using PSTCKPaymentCardTextField or your own form, you can assemble the data into an PSTCKCardParams object.
-Once you've collected the card number, expiration, and CVC, package them up in an PSTCKCardParams object and invoke the createTokenWithCard: method on the PSTCKAPIClient class, instructing the library to send off the credit card data to Paystack and return a token.
+If you're using `PSTCKPaymentCardTextField` or your own form, you can assemble the data into an `PSTCKCardParams` object.
+Once you've collected the card number, expiration, and CVC, package them up in an `PSTCKCardParams` object and invoke the `createTokenWithCard:` method on the `PSTCKAPIClient` class, instructing the library to send off the credit card data to Paystack and return a token.

 ```Swift
 @IBAction func save(sender: UIButton) {